apache/flagon/site/_docs/useralejs/API.md

 ## Contributing

 Contributions are welcome!
-Simply [submit an issue report](https://issues.apache.org/jira/browse/FLAGON) for problems you encounter or a pull request for your feature or bug fix.
+Simply [submit an issue](https://github.com/apache/incubator-flagon-useralejs/issues) for problems you encounter or a pull request for your feature or bug fix.
 The core team will review it and work with you to incorporate it into UserALE.js.
+We also love Pull Requests!